ispras/keystone_plugin/kong/plugins/README.md

 In this library you can find the other functions that provides send responses with defined HTTP status code.

-* [kong.api.crud_helpers](https://github.com/Mashape/kong/blob/master/kong/api/crud_helpers.lua) - this library is usefull for CRUD operations with datastore and helps making them more convient for user.
+* [kong.api.crud_helpers](https://github.com/Mashape/kong/blob/master/kong/api/crud_helpers.lua) - this library is usefull for CRUD operations with datastore and helps making them more convenient for user.
 It isn't used in this module for the present.

 Now let's look at the simplest GET-method, that we call in */v2.0* location: